“Money, money, money. That’s all we seem to argue about.”

 For example, maybe I shop a lot because I value my appearance, because to look good is to feel good.
 Or maybe I value my independence and freedom and don’t like to feel controlled.
 Maybe I want to spend as little money as possible because I need to feel secure and if there’s no money in the bank, then I feel insecure.
 The issue wasn’t money in any of those instances.
 Instead, it was the symptom of a deeper issue.

-If you want to master money in your marriage, here are three things that can help:
+If you feel like you’re fighting about money all the time, here are three things that can help:

 - Start with understanding what you value and your attitude toward money.
 There are tons of resources you can use, but I think Sybil Solomon’s Money Habitudes can really help you gain insight into your own personal habits and attitudes toward money.
 Check it out, and trust me when I say that your marriage will thank you.

 - Don’t forget to add in a little lightheartedness.
 Things like this Financial Would You Rather game from Annuity.org can help you get the ball rolling about some important conversations while keeping it fun.